 Myth 2 – Your dental problems are hereditary

 Fact – Most of us think that we would be blessed with teeth like our parents.
 The truth is most dental problems are not hereditary but the result of bad habits.
 You need to ensure that you focus on your dental hygiene first.

 Myth 3 – If your gums bleed, its normal

 Fact – Gum bleeding can happen because of many reasons and are never normal.
 Gum bleeding means that something is not as it should be.
 Normally, it can happen if you brushed too hard or even if there has been an inflammation of the gums.
 If you feel sore and if plaque is deposited at the gum line, it can cause gum bleeding too.
 Tartar, which the plaque turns into near the gum line if you do not take proper care of your teeth, can also lead to gum bleeding.
 Sometimes, gum bleeding can also happen because of other reasons, which include a blood disorder or another medical condition.
 You need to consult your dentist to know the cause of gum bleeding.

 If you brush your teeth daily, it will help you have healthy teeth and gums.

 Myth 4- Diabetes and dental health are totally different

-Myth 5 – You know when you’ve a bad breath
+Myth 5 – You know when you have a bad breath

 Fact – Sadly, it’s too difficult to tell.
 You cannot understand if you’re suffering from bad breadth easily and your dental product might just cover the smell with another one.
 For instance, fruity scents can cover up your bad breadth but it isn’t the solution.
 You need to have proper dental hygiene to combat bad breadth.